 "Catastrophic" is kind of overstating the issue: it's been like that for the past 20 years, and app developers are slowly migrating their projects to sandbox-aware portal API.
 Of course, things get better when more people contribute.

 @ebassi It might be a little bit overstated given most people who use Linux know what they're doing.
 However it's hard to explain something like this to new, "normal" users who just want their system to work and who wish to feel safe.
-That's always the view I'm taking when arguing how good something is. ๐Ÿ˜‰
+That's always the view I'm taking when arguing how good something is. π

 I mean: is it better to not show anything for the applications that *do* go through the portal, thus removing the ability to revoke permissions?
-Or show a list with a warning that no application has asked the system for permissionโ€”thus making it clear that some app is using direct access?
+Or show a list with a warning that no application has asked the system for permissionβthus making it clear that some app is using direct access?

 Of course, when installing an app you'll see its permissions, so theoretically you're already making an informed choice.

-@ebassi Of course I see your point and there's no question devs need time to adapt. ๐Ÿ˜‰ Still, obvious inconsistencies (especially in regards to security) are what - in lack of better words - convinces boomers they should buy a "proper" device like a MacBook instead of something that respects their rights.
+@ebassi Of course I see your point and there's no question devs need time to adapt. π Still, obvious inconsistencies (especially in regards to security) are what - in lack of better words - convinces boomers they should buy a "proper" device like a MacBook instead of something that respects their rights.
+Wouldn't it theoretically possible to implement a kernel module (not by the Gnome team, obviously) that mitigates permission problems due to lack of xdg (?) support?
+Just a thought.

 I'd like to point out that even on macOS, when Apple enabled sandboxing, not everything went through it by default.
 The main difference is that in the Apple ecosystem, they can enforce a "sandboxed by default" position, whereas we really can't do that on Linux.
 Advantages of having a single-vendor environment.